Lost Palms Oasis in Joshua Tree National Park

 When to Visit Lost Palms Oasis

-If you have been following our 52 in 52 series for a while now, it will be no surprise that I suggest heading to Lost Palms Oasis as early in the morning as possible.
+If you have been following our hiking adventures for a while now, it will be no surprise that I suggest heading to Lost Palms Oasis as early in the morning as possible.
 With a minimum amount of shade, hiking along the Lost Palms Oasis trail can be challenging when fully exposed to the Californian sun.
 Even in February, the temperatures were high and we had to resist the intense desert heat.
 Make sure to bring plenty of water and sunscreen to stay hydrated and avoid sunburn – more on this further down the article.
 On the bright side, Lost Palms Oasis is a spectacular find further away from the most popular sights in Joshua Tree and is less known among the park’s visitors.
 You will definitely meet other fellow hikers along the trail but it is a lot less crowded than the central parts of Joshua Tree National Park.

 About the Trail